 Given the regularity with which List 3 is updated, it is prudent to regularly review the Tax position of fees and subscriptions to ensure the correct treatment is being applied.

-Over the past six months, the following organisations and learned societies have been added:
+During 2024/25 the following organisations and learned societies have been added (including additions up to 22 January 2025):

 With effect from 6 April 2024